gaxmann/gordonssunclock/README.md

 ### 3. Resources
 Create new images of celestial bodies or assets (if original or properly licensed).

+By submitting content, you grant the project owner a non-exclusive, perpetual, worldwide right to use, modify and distribute your contribution within the app.

 ---

 ## License & Source Code